This post may contain affiliate links.

 Description

-Make a better-than-takeout version of Thai Drunken Noodles made with authentic ingredients!
+Make a better-than-takeout version of Gluten-Free Thai Drunken Noodles right at home with a few simple ingredients!

 Ingredients